layer-3/clearsync/pkg/quotes/README.md

 - Opendax
 - Bitfaker
 - Uniswap V3
-  - Subgraph API
+  - based on Subgraph API
-  - go-ethereum
+  - based on go-ethereum

 ## Interface to connect